malgebary/Azure-Route-Server-MicroHack/README.md

 ```

-## Task 5: configure nat
+## Task 5: Configure nat

-We will nat the traffic from the subnets that host the VMs so that it will be using the CSR public ip assigned to the NIC ***CSROutsideInterface*** when trying to access the internet.
+We will nat the traffic from the subnets hosting the VMs so that they will be using the CSR public ip assigned to the NIC ***CSROutsideInterface*** when trying to access the internet.

-- Login to CSR using the Bastion and paste the following commands one block at a time:
+- Login to ***CSR*** using the Bastion and paste the following commands one block at a time:

 interface gigabitEthernet 2